opensearch-project/opensearch-api-specification/TESTING_GUIDE.md

 ```
 As you can see, the `output` field in the first chapter saves the `model_group_id` from the response body.
 This value is then used in the subsequent chapters to query and delete the model group.

+You can also reuse output in payload expectations.
+See [tests/nodes/plugins/index_state_management.yaml](tests/nodes/plugins/index_state_management.yaml) for an example.

 ### Managing Versions

 It's common to add a feature to the next version of OpenSearch.
 When adding a new API in the spec, make sure to specify `x-version-added`, `x-version-deprecated` or `x-version-removed`.
 Finally, specify a semver range in your test stories or chapters as follows.